MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-F-Financial-AssistanceWildlife-Sport-Fish-Restoration-Program/part-84-National-Coastal-Wetlands-Conservation-Grant-Program/subpart-C-Project-Selection/section-84.30.md

 (iv) Provides public conservation benefits that are cost effective and long-term, *i.e.*, at least 20 years; and

 (v) Identifies obtainable, quantified performance measures (acres enhanced, restored, or protected) that help achieve the management goals and objectives of the National Coastal Wetlands Conservation Grant Program.
-Through this program, the States' efforts and leadership will help the Service meet its Long-Term and Annual Performance Goals as expressed in the Service's Annual Performance Plan.
-1
+Through this program, the States' efforts and leadership will help the Service meet its Long-Term and Annual Performance Goals as expressed in the Service's Annual Performance Plan.1

 1 The Service's Annual Performance Plan can be found on the Service's homepage at *http://www./.fws.gov/r9gpra.* For more information you might also contact the Budget Office at 202-208-4596 or the Planning and Evaluation Staff at 202-208-2549.